-- a minimum of two persons who can enter the water and can carry out rescue procedure. - a stretcher that is capable of being immersed in the water to recover a casualty. - a minimum of basic First Aid Equipment that must include: large sterile dressings, a Neck Collar and a Resuscitation Mask. - Equipment for cutting belts / straps - It is highly recommended that an extra breathing air bottle of sufficient capacity is carried on-board to provide air support to the Dive Crew or a Casualty who may need it. - necessary signal flags a large capacity fire extinguisher suitable for fuel fires ropes suitable for towing and a boat hook.
+- a minimum of two qualified rescue personnel who can enter the water and carry out rescue procedures. - a spinal floating stretcher - Equipment in handling; airway, external haemorrhage, neck/back injuries. - An ALS medical bag. - Equipment for cutting belts / straps and cut-resistant clothing. - It is highly recommended that an extra breathing air bottle of sufficient capacity is carried on-board to provide air support to the Dive Crew or a Casualty who may need it. - necessary signal flags - a large capacity fire extinguisher suitable for fuel fires - ropes suitable for towing and a boat hook.